 This sorts the dictionary by its values in reversed order (small first) and prints the key/value pairs with a bit of formatting.

-The optimal result would be only one datapoint in the histogram: N times L. This is what I got for short strings.
-But with increasing L, I got a probability of about 10^-5 for chopped lines.
+If no lines are chopped, there would be only one datapoint in the histogram: N times L. This is what I got for short strings.
+However, with increasing string length L, I’ve observed chopped lines with a very small propability.
 For L = 150, I e.g. got ~100000 times 150 chars, and 1-3 times 1-149 chars.

 Result and solution

-In extreme situations (long strings, high writing frequency), relying on the “one os.write(string), one os.read() returns entire string” principle is a bad idea, because in seldom cases lines will not be read entirely and, hence, get returned chopped.
-The solution is to accomplish some post-processing to reassamble chopped lines:
+Relying on the “one os.write(string), one os.read() returns entire string” principle is a major flaw.
+The communication in such code is likely to break at some point.
+The solution is to accomplish some post-processing in order to reassamble chopped lines:

 new_data = prefix + os.read(pipe_read,9999999)